-The balance sheet of Lightstone Real Estate Income Trust Inc. as of December 31, 2014 and the related statements of stockholder's equity and cash flows for the period of September 9, 2014 (date of inception) through December 31, 2014 have been audited by EisnerAmper LLP, independent registered public accounting firm, as stated in their report which is incorporated herein.
-Such financial statements have been incorporated herein in reliance on the report of such firm given upon their authority as experts in accounting and auditing.
+The balance sheets of Lightstone Real Estate Income Trust Inc. as of December 31, 2015 and 2014 and the related statements of operations, stockholders' equity and cash flows for the year ended December 31, 2015 and the period September 9, 2014 (date of inception) through December 31, 2014, have been audited by EisnerAmper LLP, an independent registered public accounting firm, as stated in their report which is incorporated herein by reference.
+Such financial statements have been incorporated herein by reference in reliance on the report of such firm given upon their authority as experts in accounting and auditing.